 Putting the data movement in policy into the theoretical context of various existing research streams as well as contrasting the data-based promises with the reality of making data-driven decisions in the public sector by looking at concrete examples from the areas of infrastructure, climate change and healthcare.

-ICT in Business Students: Gain an understanding of how data is utilized in the policy-making process.
+ICT in Business Students: Gain an understanding of how data is utilised in the policy-making process.

-MPA Students: Analyze the opportunities and limitations of data in different policy sectors.
+MPA Students: Analyse the opportunities and limitations of data in different policy sectors.

 Mode of instruction

 The course contains a mixture of lectures, guest speakers, in-class group assignments and discussions.
 Interaction and discussions during class are based on the assigned readings that must be read in advance of the class.